Implement Two-Step Authentication Using Janssen Server and Duo Security#

 - Get

-python library using commands belowcd /opt/jans/python/libs wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/master/static/auth/lib/duo_web.py sudo systemctl restart jans-auth
+duo_webpython library using commands belowcd /opt/jans/python/libs wget https://raw.githubusercontent.com/GluuFederation/community-edition-setup/master/static/auth/lib/duo_web.py sudo systemctl restart jans-auth - Use

 Configuring Duo credentials#